Marie Castello: Madam Marie

 Castello continued to work on the boardwalk despite the decline of Asbury Park during the 1970s.
-She became one of the few businesses who remained on the boardwalk during the 1970s and 1980s as tourism in Asbury Park declined.
+She became one of the few businesses that remained on the boardwalk during the 1970s and 1980s as tourism in Asbury Park declined.
 She did not talk about the decline of Asbury Park during the 1970s stating, "It's something I want to forget," in a May 2008 interview.

 Castello closed down her regular daily business on the boardwalk in 1997, which coincided with a decline in business in Asbury Park.
 She continued to read fortunes in nearby Ocean Township, New Jersey.

 Return to Asbury Park

 Madam Marie returned to fortunetelling at her Temple of Knowledge in Asbury Park on July 4, 2004, after a seven-year hiatus from the boardwalk, her longest absence since the 1930s.
 Her return coincided with renewed investment and a boom in new businesses in Asbury Park.
 She resumed giving fortune readings to customers on weekends only, charging between $5 and $35 for her predictions.
 Other family members worked the stand at other times, including her granddaughter, Sabrina.

-Castello continued to work as a fortuneteller at her booth in Asbury Park until her death in 2008.
+Castello continued to work as a fortuneteller at her booth in Asbury Park until she died in 2008.
 She suffered from arthritis during her later years, which sometimes kept her away from her business.
 However, she remained mentally sharp throughout her life.

 Death

 Marie Castello died unexpectedly on June 27, 2008, at the age of 93.
-According to Castello's great-granddaughter, Sally Castello, "She really wasn't sick.
+According to Castello's great-granddaughter Sally Castello, "She really wasn't sick.
 She just wasn't feeling well.
 She was very, very strong until the day she died."
 The American flag at the Convention Hall-Paramount Theatre in Asbury Park was lowered to half staff in her honor.

-Bruce Springsteen dedicated the July 4, 2008 performance of "4th of July, Asbury Park (Sandy)" to Castello and subsequently issued memories and condolences on his website:
+Bruce Springsteen dedicated the July 4, 2008, performance of "4th of July, Asbury Park (Sandy)" in Gothenburg to Castello and subsequently issued memories and condolences on his website:

 Back in the day when I was a fixture on the Asbury Park boardwalk, I'd often stop and talk to Madam Marie as she sat on her folding chair outside the Temple of Knowledge.
 I'd sit across from her on the metal guard rail bordering the beach, and watched as she led the day trippers into the small back room where she would unlock a few of the mysteries of their future.
 She always told me mine looked pretty good — she was right.
 The world has lost enough mystery as it is — we need our fortunetellers.
 We send our condolences out to her family who've carried on her tradition.
 Over here on E Street, we will miss her.

 Castello's family continues to give readings from Castello's booth on the Asbury Park boardwalk.